Adjusted Age Calculator

 💡 The youngest premature baby was born after only 21 weeks and 4 days of the pregnancy and weighed 0.9 lb (410 g) - that's less than the weight of the official NFL football (0.93 lb, 430 g)!

 Every newborn baby must be assessed using the Apgar score.
 The higher the score, the better the result.
 Preterm babies tend to receive lower scores since their bodies are not fully adapted for the outside world - they usually need full medical attention.
+Luckily, we created APGAR score calculator as well!

 Due to extremely small size of preterm babies and how this impacts their head circumferences, medical staff needs unique methods and equipment to take care of their tiny patients.
 For example, blood samples are usually taken from the baby's heel.